v4nd3rp03l3ns1s/ghost-transit/README.md

 **---Getting Started---**

+**Back End**

 *CTA Developer Access*

 Running Station to Station requires a developer key for the CTA bus API (https://www.transitchicago.com/developers/bustracker/) as well as one for the CTA train API (https://www.transitchicago.com/developers/traintrackerapply/).
 These can be input into the server/controllers/config.js file.

+*Running the Server*
+Run server/index.js.

 *Populating the Database*

 To improve responsiveness and minimize API calls to CTA servers, Station to Station runs with a local database that contains bus and train route, station, and stop information.
 Use the functions in server/devUtility/devController.js to execute the necessary API calls to retrieve information from CTA and shape it appropriately for storage in a PostgreSQL database.

-Dev Utility Function Checklist:

-1) populateBusRoutes
-2) populateBusDirections
-3) populateBusStops (You may need to process CTA's bus stop array in segments depending on your setup)
-4) populateTrainStations
-5) populateTrainStops
+The functions in this file can be executed top to bottom.

 Finally, train line information may be put into the database based on the "trainLines" object found in server/controllers/config.js.

+**Front End**

 *Compiling App with Expo*
+In the client folder, use the command "npx expo start" to compile the app with Expo.
+You can then use your preferred environment to run the app.
+(I recommend and used XCode: https://developer.apple.com/xcode/)

 **---Tech Stack---**